 A range of services provide early help.
 You can find out more about these in our early help offer.

-Looked-after children and young people with SEND usually receive specialist help from the Looked After Children Education and Health Team.
+Children looked after and young people with SEND usually receive specialist help from the Shropshire Virtual School.

 Children’s Occupational Therapy Team